Artist's gallery

 Ellen Coup, artist Ellen Coup

-Since 2000, Ellen Coup has been beautifying buildings and spaces with her murals painted using Resene paints.
-Her work spans a range of sites and sizes, from exterior public project several hundreds of square metres in area to interior private artworks under 10 square metres.
-She has worked closely with local schools both facilitating projects solely displaying children’s art… more
+Since 2000, Ellen Coup has been beautifying buildings and spaces with her painted murals using Resene products, alongside making works on canvas in both oil paint and Resene paints.
+Her work spans a range of sites and sizes, from exterior public projects several hundreds of square metres in area to interior private artworks under 10 square metres and many works in between… more

 Tutored by three leading NZ artists over the last 25 years, and with work sold locally and internationally, Gaye Hall originally started painting oils on canvas but more recently has focused her work on waterborne paint finishes.
 A few years ago she was contacted by the local Council to paint on a sheet of corrugated iron for outside decoration.
 This led Gaye to Resene Testpots and to experiment with outside art... more